-Such features are a vital component of the local landscape character, biodiversity, amenity recreation and green infrastructure and the Neighbourhood Plan seeks to conserve and enhance woodland, trees and hedgerows.
+Such features are a vital component of the local landscape character, biodiversity, amenity recreation and climate change resiliance and the Neighbourhood Plan seeks to conserve and enhance woodland, trees and hedgerows.
+Native planting is sought to enhance biodiversity and maintain the ecological integrity of the existing habitats.

-Map 2: Green Infrastructure
+Map 3: Green Infrastructure